datacenter/acitoolkit/docsbuild/html/_sources/acitoolkit.aciphysobject.txt

 --------------------
 Future work items to be added to aciphysobject include:

-* Add an events sub-oject.
+* Add an events sub-object.
 This would work similarly to the stats object.

 * Add a top level object called Topology that would have Pod as its